mischief/9pfs/readme.md

-A fuse to 9p translator for the rest of us.
+A fuse to 9p translator for BSDs.